hivemq/Statefull-DataHub-Blog/README.md

 # Commands

 This repo provides the nessesairy files to define schema's for data validation, scripting for data transforming and the policies to tie it all together.
-Just clone them in a working directory of your choise.
+Just clone it in a working directory of your choise.

 Please install and run a [HiveMQ broker](https://hwww.hivemq.com/download/) and add the following to your conf/config.xml file